benhj/knoxcrypt/README.md

 cipher stream.
 The cipher itself will use 64 rounds of encyption.
 This is the default.
 To set a higher number of rounds, use the `--rounds` argument.
-Note, a higher number of rounds results in slower, but more secure encryption thus a slower overall performance.
+Note, a higher number of rounds results in slower, but more secure encryption thus slower performance.
 Note however that internally, a cache is used to cache the first 250MB of the cipher stream.
-Speed should be uniform up to this point but will drop down once more space is occupied.
+Up to this point performance, speed-wise, should be uniform but will become slightly degraded once the number of file blocks is greater than 250MB worth.

 `./maketeasafe image.tea 128000 --coffee 1` will create a 500MB TeaSafe image with
 both a default root folder offset at block 0, and an extra sub-volume offset by a user-specified